eyast/eyast.github.io/_projects/1_project.md

 ### 1. Finding pieces on a sheet of paper

 As soon as I was done from the tedious task of indexing, scanning, and storing all those pieces, it was time to start the real work.
 My thought process at this stage was not very clear and I knew the first step I had to do was to find the puzzle pieces.
 To do this, I opted to leverage OpenCV's existing libraries.

+This included at the very beginning, blurring each image to remove unnecessary noise.
+And then using the threshold function to draw.
+Explicit.
+Black and white areas that represent pieces of puzzles versus background.I had originally indexed each piece by writing its sequence number.
+Therefore this created a lot of connected components in open CV.
+To be able to differentiate the pieces from the noise, I decided to use Scikit learn K-means Clustering function with two clusters centroids:Large clusters versus the noisy small clusters.